madfam-io/plinto/docs/archive/2025-11/week6/fungies-mor-removal-summary.md

 ## Overview

-Successfully removed all Fungies MoR (Merchant of Record) code from the Plinto codebase, reducing complexity and focusing on Stripe and Conekta as the two primary payment providers.
+Successfully removed all Fungies MoR (Merchant of Record) code from the Janua codebase, reducing complexity and focusing on Stripe and Conekta as the two primary payment providers.

 ## Files Modified (8 files)